Toblerity/Fiona/docs/manual.rst

 allowing efficient bounding box searches.
 A collection's :py:meth:`~fiona.collection.Collection.items` method returns an iterator over pairs of FIDs and records that intersect a given ``(minx, miny, maxx, maxy)`` bounding box or geometry object.
+Spatial filtering may be inaccurate and returning all features overlapping the envelope of the geometry.
 The collection's own coordinate reference system (see below) is used to interpret the box's values.
 If you want a list of the iterator's items, pass it to Python's builtin :py:func:`list` as shown below.